vivekpal2001/MentorSpeak.ai/README.md

 # 🤖 Meet.ai

-Meet.ai is a **SaaS platform** that lets users create their own **AI-powered agents**, host interactive **video meetings** with them, and access complete **summaries, transcripts, timestamps, recordings, and chat history**.
+Meet.ai is a **SaaS platform** that lets users create their own **AI-powered agents**, host interactive **video meetings**, and access complete **summaries, transcripts, timestamps, recordings, and chat history**.

-Built with **Next.js, tRPC, Stream.io, OpenAI, Inngest, BetterAuth, Polar, and Vercel**, Meet.ai provides a seamless way for individuals and teams to collaborate with AI in real-time.
+Built with **Next.js, tRPC, Stream.io, OpenAI, Inngest, BetterAuth, Polar, Drizzle ORM, Neon (Postgres), and Vercel**, Meet.ai provides a seamless way for individuals and teams to collaborate with AI in real-time.

 ---